Water Across The Nature Conservancy's U.S. Southern State Programs

 Partnership In Action: The University of Tennessee and TNC

 In November 2019, The Nature Conservancy signed a historic agreement that established the University of Tennessee (UT) as the first academic institution to enroll in TNC’s Working Woodlands Program.
-The agreement includes seeking Forest Stewardship Council (FSC®) certification—the most rigorous available for conserving working forests—for approximately 11,400 acres managed by UT’s Institute of Agriculture (UTIA).
-In this webinar, a panel of leaders from TNC and UTIA shared about how this project has progressed over the past year.
+In this webinar, a panel of leaders from TNC and UTIA share about how this project has progressed since its inception.
 Watch the recording.

 Panel Discussion: TNC at the Bridgestone Nature Reserve at Chestnut Mountain